TryGhost/Ghost/koenig/kg-simplemde/README.md

 ## How it works
 SimpleMDE is an improvement of [lepture's Editor project](https://github.com/lepture/editor) and includes a great many number of changes.
 It is bundled with [CodeMirror](https://github.com/codemirror/codemirror) and depends on [Font Awesome](http://fortawesome.github.io/Font-Awesome/).

 CodeMirror is the backbone of the project and parses much of the markdown syntax as it's being written.
 This allows us to add styles to the markdown that's being written.
-Additionally, a toolbar and status bar has been added to the top and bottom, respectively.
+Additionally, a toolbar and status bar have been added to the top and bottom, respectively.
 Previews are rendered by [Marked](https://github.com/chjj/marked).

 ## What's changed?
 As mentioned earlier, SimpleMDE is an improvement of [lepture's Editor project](https://github.com/lepture/editor).
 So you might be wondering, what's changed?
 Quite a bit actually.
 Here's some notable changes: